The Ultimate Guide to Credit Cards

 A hard inquiry can drop your score by five to 10 points, but very frequent ones may be even more costly.
 However, there is an exception for comparison shopping.
 For example, if you are shopping for a mortgage, multiple hard inquiries from local banks and mortgage providers occurring within the same 45 to 60 days will count as only one hard pull.

-The first two factors have the most impact on your credit score.
-You can use them to build your credit by always paying your bills on time and keeping your credit balances below 30% of your available credit.
+The first two factors significantly affect your credit score.
+You can leverage them to boost your credit by consistently paying your bills on time and keeping your credit balances under 30% of your available credit.

-The other action you should take that may improve your credit score is to examine each of your three credit reports for errors.
-Disputing mistakes and having them removed from your reports is an important way to ensure your scores aren’t being unfairly penalized.
+Another way you can boost your credit score is by checking each of your three credit reports for any errors.
+Disputing and removing these mistakes is a crucial step to ensure your scores aren’t being unfairly affected.

 You can get free copies of your credit reports from AnnualCreditReport.com, the sole source authorized by Federal law for free credit reports.